Why it’s great for the first time hiker & biker…

 BIKE & HIKE

-The Cadillac Pathway is a non-motorized recreational trail maintained by the The Cadillac Pathway 501©3 non profit, charitable organization and owned by the Michigan Department of Natural Resoruces.
+The Cadillac Pathway is a non-motorized recreational trail maintained by the The Northern Michigan Mountain Bike Association, a 501©3 non profit.
+NMMBA advocates and maintains this trail along with the “Friends of the Cadillac Pathway.”
 The trail has various difficulty levels from Easy to Most Difficult Trail segments.
 The beauty of the Pathway is that there are various loops all with varied difficulty levels, so you can make your way out for a quick 1 mile hike or ride, or spend most of the day along 11+ miles of trails.
 The possibilities are endless with the loop segments.

 GROOMED XC SKIING